 She also has been working with Polk County on a sobering center, where the city can intervene and get people help sooner.

 The discussion also focused on homelessness in Des Moines being not just a city problem, but an Iowa problem.
 Boesen also explained why bike-ability and walkability are important, why the city of Des Moines restricts tiny houses, and garages, and how to address the problem of big employers leaving massive buildings downtown.

-Boesen is running against longtime fellow council member Josh Mandelbaum.
+Connie Boesen is running for Mayor against longtime fellow council member Josh Mandelbaum.
 Frank Cownie, who has served as Mayor of Des Moines since 2003, has not announced plans to run.